radusalagean/foodtruck-api/README.md

 Specific restrictions:
 - Parameter restrictions from section 3.1 apply
-- You must be authenticated as the author of this review in order to edit it.
+- You must be authenticated as the author of the review in order to edit it.
 Otherwise, `403 FORBIDDEN` will be returned.

 ### 3.4 Delete Review `🔒`
 **[<code>DELETE</code> foodtrucks/reviews/delete/:id](https://releasetracker.app/foodtruck-api/v1/foodtrucks/reviews/delete/5cc03f80f6805c03c8996e31)**